redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 git clone https://github.com/redhat-na-ssa/hobbyist-guide-to-rhoai.git
 ```

+>Red Hat recommends that you install only one instance of OpenShift AI (or Open Data Hub) on your cluster.

 ## Fix kubeadmin as an Administrator for Openshift AI (~2 min)

+>`kubeadmin` user is an automatically generated temporary user.
+Best practice is to create a new user using an identity provider and elevate the privileges of that user to `cluster-admin`.
+Once such user is created, the default `kubeadmin` user should be removed. [source](https://access.redhat.com/solutions/5309141)

 Create a cluster role binding so that OpenShift AI will recognize `kubeadmin` as a `cluster-admin`